mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

 Write test cases:
 - Test `createSession`: call the method, verify it returns a UUID, query the database directly to verify the row exists.
 - Test `getSession` with a non-existent ID: verify it returns null.
-- Test `addMessage`: create a session, add a message with text and tool_call parts, call `getSession`, verify the returned object includes the message with both parts.
+- Test `addMessage`: create a session, add a message with text and tool_invocation parts, call `getSession`, verify the returned object includes the message with both parts and that `toolInvocations` has a pending row.
-- Test `updateToolCallResult`: add a message with a tool call, update the result, call `getSession`, verify the result is attached to the tool call part.
+- Test `recordToolInvocationResult`: add a message with a tool invocation, record a result (success and error paths), call `getSession`, verify the invocation now includes status/output metadata and the new `tool_result` part.
 - Test `deleteSession`: create a session, add messages, delete the session, verify the session and messages are gone.
-- Test cascade delete: create a session with messages, parts, and results, delete the session, verify all related rows are deleted from all tables.
+- Test cascade delete: create a session with messages, parts, tool invocations, and snapshots, delete the session, verify all related rows are deleted from every table.
 - Test `listSessions`: create multiple sessions, list them, verify they are sorted correctly.

 Run the tests with `pnpm run test:backend`.
 You should see output like "✓ ChatSessionStore › creates a session and returns UUID" for each passing test.
 If any tests fail, fix the implementation until all pass.